kuzzleio/documentation-old/src/api-documentation/connecting-to-kuzzle/index.md

 ## MQTT protocols

-Kuzzle Backend provides a plugin that supports the [MQTT protocol](https://github.com/kuzzleio/kuzzle-plugin-mqtt).
+Kuzzle provides a plugin that supports the [MQTT protocol](https://github.com/kuzzleio/kuzzle-plugin-mqtt).
-Using the plugin you can perform two-way communication between your application and the Kuzzle Backend.
+Using the plugin you can perform two-way communication between your application and Kuzzle.

 ### Examples